KSPModdingLibs/KSPCommunityFixes/README.md

 - [**ZeroCostTechNode**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/180) [KSP 1.12.3 - 1.12.5]<br/>Fixes a bug where parts in tech nodes that have 0 science cost would become unusable.
 - [**ModulePartVariantsNodePersistence**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/179) [KSP 1.12.3 - 1.12.5]<br/>Fixes an issue with ModulePartVariants where attachnodes would use their default state when resuming flight on a vessel from a saved game.
 This would lead to different behavior in part joints and flexibility between initial launch and loading a save.
 - [**PartBoundsIgnoreDisabledTransforms**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/208) [KSP 1.12.3 - 1.12.5]<br/>Fix disabled renderers by mesh switchers (B9PartSwitch...) still being considered for part bounds evaluation, resulting in various issues like parts not being occluded from drag in cargo bays, wrong vessel size being reported, etc...
+- **DragCubeLoadException** [KSP 1.8.0 - 1.12.5]<br/>Fix loading of drag cubes without a name failing with an IndexOutOfRangeException

 #### Quality of Life tweaks